Date(s) - Sunday, 01/12/2019 - Saturday, 07/12/2019

 - 2 days of fieldwork on excellent coastal exposures of subaerial and subaqueous volcanic successions of the Late Devonian Boyd Volcanics, and practical work on

 - Polished display specimens (slabs, drill core) and thin sections of typical macro- and micro-textures and features of a spectrum of volcanic rock types, from subaerial to subaqueous, from komatiites, basalts, andesites, dacites, rhyolites to kimberlites and lamproites, from lavas to pyroclastic to volcanic sediments and from a spectrum of ore deposit host rock successions.

 - Comprehensive display of books and research papers on all topics

 - DVDs of major volcanic phenomena and eruption styles.

-Accommodation and meals are included in the course fee.
+- Accomodation and meals are included in the course fee.